trufflesuite/trufflesuite.com/src/docs/ganache/overview.md

 # Ganache Overview

-[Ganache](/ganache) is a personal blockchain for Ethereum and Corda development you can use to deploy contracts, develop your applications, and run tests.
+[Ganache](/ganache) is a personal blockchain for rapid Ethereum and Corda distributed application development.
+You can use Ganache across the entire development cycle; enabling you to develop, deploy, and test your dApps in a safe and deterministic environment.

-It is available for Ethereum and Corda as both a desktop application and also as a command-line tool for Ethereum (formerly known as the TestRPC).
-Ganache is available for Windows, Mac, and Linux.
+Ganache UI is desktop application supporting both Ethereum and Corda technology.
+In addition, an Ethereum version of ganache is available as a command-line tool: [ganache-cli](https://github.com/trufflesuite/ganache-cli) (formerly known as the TestRPC).
+All versions of Ganache are available for Windows, Mac, and Linux.